 Keeping the hamstrings strong and flexible significantly reduces the risk of injury.
 With regards to strength, the hamstring should have approximately 80% strength of the quadriceps (the muscle on the front of your thigh).
 The hamstrings need to be strong eccentrically and concentrically.
 Concentric is strengthening the muscle as it shortens.
 For example, a standard leg curl machine achieves this by bringing the heel to the bum.
 Eccentric is strengthening the muscle as it lengthens.
 For example, with the leg curl machine, it is strengthening the muscle as the leg is straightened again.
 This must be in a slow and controlled manner to get the full benefits of it.
 One of the best exercises currently found to reduce injuries in the hamstrings is the Nordic curl.
 In my opinion, it is definitely worth including into your strength and conditioning routine.

 Strength is important, but without matching this with flexibility there is still a higher risk of injury.
-There is a wealth of medical literature debating stretching exercises, which ones are best and how frequent to do them.
-As a best practice, I would recommend dynamic stretching before taking part in an activity.
+There is a wealth of medical literature debating stretching exercises, which ones are best, and how frequently to do them.
+I recommend dynamic stretching before taking part in any activity.
 Follow this with 30-40 seconds of static stretching of any muscle that feels ‘tight’.
-Yoga is also great for keeping flexibility in tip-top shape.
+Yoga is great for this to keep flexibility in tip-top shape.

 Thanks for reading my blog on how to treat a hamstring injury.
-If you found it useful, then please feel free to share with friends and family and on social media.
-If you have any specific questions regarding treatment after a hamstring injury or any other sports-related injuries then please book an appointment with me at Next Level Physiotherapy Cork city.
+Please feel free to share with friends and family and on social media.
+If you have any specific questions regarding treatment after a hamstring injury please book an appointment with me at Next Level Physiotherapy Cork city.